digital-asset/docs.daml.com/docs/2.8.0/docs/getting-started/manual-download.rst

 To do that:

-1. Go to `GitHub <https://github.com/digital-asset/daml/releases>`__ for the Open-Source Edition, or `Artifactory <https://digitalasset.jfrog.io/ui/native/sdk-ee>`__ for the Enterprise Edition.
-In either case, confirm your browser sees a valid certificate for the domain.
+1. Go to `GitHub <https://github.com/digital-asset/daml/releases>`__ for the Open Source Edition, or `Artifactory <https://digitalasset.jfrog.io/ui/native/sdk-ee>`__ for the Enterprise Edition.
+In either case, confirm that your browser sees a valid certificate for the domain.
 2. Find the appropriate release and note the release name.
 Stable releases have names like ``2.8.0``.
 Snapshots have names like ``2.8.0-snapshot.20231129.0``.
-3. Download the artifact (on GitHub, they ar in the *Assets* section, after the release notes) for your platform as well as the corresponding signature file, which has the same name with an added ``.asc`` at the end.
-For example, if you are on macOS and are looking at the Open-Source Edition you would download the files ``daml-sdk-<...>-macos.tar.gz`` and ``daml-sdk-<...>-macos.tar.gz.asc``.
+3. Download the artifact for your platform as well as the corresponding signature file, which has the same name with an added ``.asc`` at the end.
+For example, if you are on macOS and are looking at the Open Source Edition you would download the files ``daml-sdk-<...>-macos.tar.gz`` and ``daml-sdk-<...>-macos.tar.gz.asc``.
+On GitHub, the artifact and signature file are found in the *Assets* section, after the release notes.

    .. note::